BiAPoL/blog/robert_haase/stardist_gpu/readme.md

 conda activate stardist_gpu
 ```

-We install tensorflow and precisely, its GPU version:
+We install tensorflow and more precisely, its GPU version:
 ```shell
 pip install tensorflow-gpu=2.4.2
 ```